Mahima-rao/GenAIChatbot/README.md

 ## 🧠 Assumptions Made

-- Five users exist: `Shashi`, `Joe`, `Magda`
+- Three users exist: `Shashi`, `Jo`, `Magda`
 - Each user has predefined orders in memory
 - Orders contain fields: `order_date`, `status`, `user_id`
-- Cancellation is denied if older than 10 days
+- Orders placed more than 10 days ago cannot be canceled.
-- Refunds only processed after product is returned
+- Refunds are processed only after the product is returned.
+- Delivered items are eligible for return within 15 days.
+- Pre-orders can be cancelled before shipping.
+- Password reset links expire after 24 hours.
 - Password reset is assumed to always succeed
 - No real-time database or persistence used (in-memory demo)